Drew-Alleman/drewalleman.xyz/_posts/2026-01-12-game-hacking-enumeration-tactics-kf1-part-9.md

 ![pArmor](/assets/images/parmor.gif)

 The next step was to convert these addresses into a permanent pointers.
-Since the base of our `APawn` object was located at `0x2E479000`, simple hexadecimal subtraction resulted in a relative offset of `0xE80` for the max armor.
+Since the base of our `APawn` object was located at `0x2E479000`, simple hexadecimal subtraction resulted in a relative offset of `0xE80` for the max weight.

 ![Pasted image 20260101165458](/assets/images/pasted-image-20260101165458.png)